CameronE14/Valley-gaming/README.md

 I've included this section for anyone that would be interested in reading my experience in playing games and the passion I have for the industry.
 I very much doubt this section will ever change, unless the site grows large enough for other people to become involved in the content.

+## Articles

+I'm super proud of my work on these.
+While the "journalism" may not be top tier, I love the way the styling turned out.
+I have also left a article template that can be easily copied across and you can add more article elements inside this template by copying the html provided.

 ### Testing

 For my testing I used HTML Validator and CSS Validator.